indyplanets/appcenter-documentation/user-guide/overview.md

-Depnding on user role and app status, AppCenter displays one of the following when you log in:
+Depnding on user role and app status, AppCenter displays one of the following in the Overview (Dashboard) when you log in:

 | User Role          | App Status          |  Displays    |
 | ------             | -----------         |  ---------  |